bytecauldron/awesome-gamemaker/README.md

 - [obj_podcast](https://objpodcast.com/) - Gamedev-centered podcast featuring members of the GameMaker community.

-- [Dracula Theme](https://github.com/dracula/gamemaker-studio) - Dark theme for the IDE.
+- [Dracula Theme](https://github.com/dracula/gamemaker-studio) - A dark theme for the IDE.

+- [Gruvbox Theme](https://github.com/heygleeson/Gruvbox-GMTheme) - A retro groove theme for the IDE.

 - [2.3 Syntax in Detail](https://yal.cc/gamemaker-2-3-syntax-in-details/) - A full guide of the syntax features/changes in GML from Yal.